Page navigation

 What do agriculture graduates do?

-Scotland is the most common destination agriculture graduates and 88% believe their work is meaningful, while just 3.1% moved into further study
+Scotland is the most common destination for agriculture graduates and 90% believe their work is meaningful, while just 4.7% moved into further study

-According to the latest Graduate Outcomes data, most agriculture graduates were in employment 15 months after graduation.
-Full time work (71%) was the most common destination, while 9.9% found work in part-time roles.
+According to the latest graduate outcomes data, most agriculture graduates were in employment 15 months after graduation.
+Full time work (72.8%) was the most common destination, while 7.6% found work in part-time roles.

-The most reported occupations were all related to their degree, such as:
+Eight of the ten most commonly reported occupations were all related to their degree, such as:

 • Farm workers